backstage/backstage/.changeset/smooth-camels-melt.md

 '@backstage/backend-common': patch
 ---

-The `branch` command has been added to the `Git` isomorphic-git wrapper.
+The `branch` command has been added to the `isomorphic-git` wrapper.